 Street Tree Planting: Street tree plantings are also strongly encouraged for both their environmental benefits and aesthetic qualities.
 A separate permit is required for street trees and may be submitted together with the sidewalk landscaping permit.
-For information on planting a street tree, call San Francisco Public Works' Urban Forestry Permits and Policy at 628.652.8733 or refer to the website at sfpublicworks.org/plant-street-tree.
+For information on planting a street tree, email San Francisco Public Works' Urban Forestry at urbanforestrypermits@sfdpw.org or refer to the website at sfpublicworks.org/plant-street-tree.

 Plant Requirements: Plant species and layout are subject to SF Public Works' Urban Forestry staff approval.
 Plants shall not pose a hazard to public health (avoid plants with spines, thorns or irritants).
 To conserve water, plant species requiring minimal irrigation and adapted to local site and climate conditions are recommended.
-Planting within 3 feet of the trunk of trees less than 3 years old or near the root crown of established trees is not advisable.
+Planting within 3 feet of the trunk of trees less than 3 years old or near the root crown of established trees is not permitted.

 Maintenance: The permit holder is responsible for maintaining the sidewalk landscaping in a condition that is safe to pedestrians and vehicular traffic, free of litter and unsightly weeds.
 Plant health must be maintained with appropriate pruning, watering, and other care as needed.
-Trees in sidewalk shall be pruned to maintain 80" minimum clearance above sidewalk.
-Permit holder must ensure that planting does not encroach into the accessible path, throughway zone and into courtesy strip.
+Permit holder must ensure that planting does not encroach into the accessible path, through-way zone and into courtesy strip.